affo/fakestack/README.md

 	$ docker attach <CONTAINER_ID>
 ```

-Remember to exit the shell via `CTRL-q`.
+Remember to exit the shell via `CTRL-pq`.
 If not you will kill the process!

 To run a command: